 When expecting something to happen, to the Imagination makes us ready for it to happen, and then it just waits for the trigger (starting signal) to implement it.

 For hypnosis, snapping of the fingers is a great example of this kind of “start now” trigger.

 It acts as the starting gun for experiencing the outcome of a suggestion.

-For the reactive mind, the finger snap acts as the signal to provide the expected reaction to happen; “now”.
+For the Imagination, the finger snap acts as the signal to provide the expected reaction to happen; “now”.

 The power of it however; is much greater than this.

-If you fully grasp how the reactive mind responds to what it expects to happen, and how it adapts the body in the anticipation of an expected event, you can understand that physiological changes can also take place.
+If you fully grasp how the Imagination responds to what it expects to happen, and how it adapts the body in the anticipation of an expected event, you can understand that physiological changes can also take place.

 Everything from hypnotically removing warts, to breast enhancement, utilizes expectancy...
 And these trance solutions do work!